Automattic/WP-Job-Manager/readme.txt

 * Fix - Handle WP 4.3 signup notification.
 * Fix - Map mime types to those that WordPress knows.
 * Tweak - Improve job_manager_user_can_post_job and job_manager_user_can_edit_job capability handling in job-submit.php
+* Tweak - Clear transients in batches of 500.

 = 1.23.9 =
 * Fixed editing content with wp_editor.
 Can no longer be passed to function already escaped.